 If one of the information sources is a file server, for example a web server, which provides the Data Object containing, in the particular case of a web server, HTML, HTTP and encoded images etc, then the adapter would have to construct an Information Object consisting of this Data Object with appropriate Representation Information.
 The Representation Information may be kept in a separate part of the web server and a simple look-up table could be used to identify which pieces of Representation Information to include.

-This Information Object would then be sent in an Information Package to the receiver (S1 for example) using some agreed communications protocol, for example TCP-IP.
+This Information Object would then be sent in an Information Package to the receiver (S1 for example) using some agreed communications protocol, for example TCP/IP.

 Other components of the Information Model may be handled in the same way.
-For example, the Data Object which encodes Provenance Information may be made up of a standard file, for example saying that all the web pages were constructed by a certain team of people, with additional text identified using a similar look-up table, including for example a script which extracts the version history of each page from the Content management System (CMS).
+For example, the Data Object which encodes Provenance Information may be made up of a standard file, for example saying that all the web pages were constructed by a certain team of people, with additional text identified using a similar look-up table, including for example a script which extracts the version history of each page from the Content Management System (CMS).